 Project Description

-The SSMVP should include a project description, not limited to: a general description of the project location, facility types, measure types, estimated Demand Reduction Value, estimated cost of project (capital, operation and M&V) and savings.
+The SSMVP should include a project description, not limited to: a general description of the project location, facility types, measure types, number and type of project participants,, ex ante estimated energy savings and other project objective metrics (e.g., demand savings) and estimated cost of project (capital, operation and M&V).

 Schedule

-Plan should include project schedule describes the timeline of a project build out for establishing qualification eligibility.
-Plans shall specify a schedule of M&V activity during project build out and during delivery period.
+Plan should include a schedule describings the timeline of theproject, with key milestones for commencement, implementation, M&V, and reporting..
+Plans should include a detailed schedule of M&V activity during project implementation and following installation of energy efficiency measures or other project activities..

 Measure Description

-Plan should include measure level characteristics, including but not limited to: Demand Reduction Values based on metering, engineering estimates, or model simulation.
+Plan should include measure level characteristics, including but not limited to:.

 Equipment/Process Specification and Documentation